Board Policy 504 – Discipline and Behavior

 The District’s prohibition against harassment and a definition thereof is located at Policy 504.10 (Anti-Bullying/Anti-Harassment Policy: Students).

-- Open defiance involving refusal to conform to rules and regulations, profane or obscene language, loud and boisterous conduct that disturbs the orderly, efficient, and disciplined atmosphere and operation of the school, refusal to comply with the requests or direction of teachers, administrators, or other school personnel or similar actions;
+2. Open defiance involving refusal to conform to rules and regulations; profane or obscene language; loud and boisterous conduct that disturbs the orderly, efficient, and disciplined atmosphere and operation of the school; refusal to comply with the requests or direction of teachers, administrators, or other school personnel or similar actions;

-- Libel or slanderIV.
-Disciplinary Control of Pupils is to be exercised as follows:
+Disciplinary control of pupils may be exercised as follows:

-B. While on school buses or on chartered buses supervised by school personnel
+C. While on school buses or chartered buses for school related activities;

-C. While away from school grounds and if in the judgment of the Superintendent or the administration, an incident of student behavior occurs that grew out of a school-sponsored activity.
+E. While away from school grounds if in the judgment of the Superintendent or the administration, an incident of student behavior occurs that grew out of a school-sponsored activity.

-Incidents of student behavior that occur off school property, and do not grow out of school sponsored-activities, ordinarily are not the responsibility of the school or its authorities, but may affect a student’s eligibility to participate in extracurricular activities, including athletic teams, academic competitions, and clubs.
-The school may counsel and assist in whatever way possible students who are in difficulty.
+F. Incidents of student behavior that occur off school property, and do not grow out of school sponsored-activities, ordinarily are not the responsibility of the school or its authorities, but may affect a student’s eligibility to participate in extracurricular activities, including athletic teams, academic competitions, and clubs.
+In some circumstances, conduct that occurs while away from school grounds may be disciplined if the misconduct will directly affect the good order, efficient management, or welfare of the school district.

-Parent(s) or legal guardian(s) (hereinafter “parent(s)”) of pupils are responsible for the actions and conduct of their children on and off school premises at all times.
-Other agencies, such as the Police Department, Juvenile Department, and the Courts, as well as other community agencies, have responsibilities, either defined by Law or by purpose of the agency, to assist juveniles whenever possible.
+Parent(s)/guardian(s) of pupils are responsible for the actions and conduct of their children on and off school premises at all times.
+Other agencies, such as the police department, juvenile department, and the courts, as well as other community agencies, have responsibilities, either defined by law or by purpose of the agency, to assist juveniles whenever possible.

 V. Actions in Disciplinary Cases

 An employee of the District shall not inflict, or cause to be inflicted, corporal punishment upon a student.
 For purposes of this section, “corporal punishment” means the intentional physical punishment of a student.
-An employee’s physical contact with the body of a student is justified if it is reasonable and necessary under the circumstances, and is not designed or intended to cause pain, or if the employee uses reasonable force, as defined under section 704.1 of the Code of Iowa, for the protection of the employee, the student, or other students; to obtain the possession of a weapon or other dangerous object within a student’s control; or for the protection of property.
+An employee’s physical contact with the body of a student is justified if it is reasonable and necessary under the circumstances, and is not designed or intended to cause pain, or if the employee uses reasonable force, as defined below, for the protection of the employee, the student, or other students; to obtain the possession of a weapon or other dangerous object within a student’s control; or for the protection of property.

 VII.
 Reasonable Force